How Long Can A Baby Sleep In Pack 'N Play And Is It Safe?

 • Place the pack and play in your room.
 According to the American Academy of Pediatrics, room sharing could reduce the risk of sudden infant death syndrome (SIDS) by 50% (4).
 Room sharing also makes nighttime feeding and changing diapers easier.

-• Do not keep any loose bedding or pillows in or near the sleeping area with intentions to keep your baby warm, as it increases the risk of suffocation.
+• Do not keep any loose bedding or pillows in or near the sleeping area to keep your baby warm, as it increases the risk of suffocation.

 • Ensure that the pack and play is properly set on a firm surface and the sides are locked tightly before putting your baby into it.